FaisalAli19/ReactTodo/README.md

-Hello,

-This is a Todo List App powered by React.
+This is a React boilerplate

-Created by Faisal Ali for practicing React.

-Thanks for visiting.